 William Francis McDermott was born on February 17, 1891, in Indianapolis, Indiana, to John and Elizabeth McDermott.
 He graduated from Butler College and married Georgie Richards in May 1910.
-They had a daughter, Louise (Corcoran).

-William began a newspaper career on the “Indianapolis News” in 1914 and, within three years, became an editorial writer and drama reviewer.
+He started working as a telegraph operator and began a newspaper career on the Indianapolis News in 1914 and, within three years, became an editorial writer and drama reviewer.

-The “Plain Dealer” editor, Erie Hopwood, wrote to New York critics, producers, and actors asking for help in locating a critic.
-Almost unanimously, they spoke of a brilliant young man on the “Indianapolis News” named William McDermott.
+The Plain Dealer editor, Erie Hopwood, wrote to New York critics, producers, and actors asking for advice in locating a critic.
+Almost unanimously, they spoke of a brilliant young man on the Indianapolis News named William McDermott.
 Hopwood invited him to Cleveland to talk about a job.

 McDermott wrote back, “I don’t think I want to leave here.
-I have an oriental rug and a Venus di Milo in my office.”
+I have an oriental rug and a Venus de Milo in my office.”
 Slightly stunned, Hopwood replied, “I can’t give you an oriental rug or a Venus, but I can double your salary.”
-McDermott came to the “Plain Dealer” in 1921 with the stipulation that he have three months off each summer for travel.
+McDermott came to the Plain Dealer in 1921 with the stipulation that he have three months off each summer for travel.
 Apparently, his wife, Georgie, did not want to leave Indianapolis, and the couple divorced in 1921.

-In addition to his regular critical trips to New York, McDermott persuaded the “Plain Dealer” to send him on annual tours of the European theatrical capitals.
+In addition to his regular critical trips to New York, McDermott persuaded the Plain Dealer to send him on annual tours of the European theatrical capitals.
 From where he sent back interviews with such luminaries as Somerset Maugham and Ferenc Molnar and accounts of visits to Max Reinhardt’s castle and Russian production of Hamlet.
-“Newsweek” magazine later hailed him as one of the nation’s most esteemed drama critics.
+Newsweek magazine later hailed him as one of the nation’s most esteemed drama critics.

 With the decline of Cleveland’s legitimate stage after the 1930s, McDermott began writing columns on general topics.
-He covered the Detroit sit-down strikes of 1937, the Spanish Civil War, the World War II Italian front, and, subsequently, the United Nations’ formation.
+Moving further afield, he covered the Detroit sit-down strikes of 1937, and the Spanish Civil War.
+During World War II, he covered the Italian front as a war correspondent and, subsequently, the United Nations’ formation.

-Katharine Cornell and her producer husband, Guthrie McClintic, brought the farcical comedy, “Captain Carvallo,” to his Bratenahl home.
-On December 22, 1950, a fleet of taxis pulled up to 10311 Lake Shore Boulevard bringing Cornell, McClintic, Sir Cedric Hardwicke, Nigel Bruce, John Buckmaster, Robert Emhardt, Hope Cameron, and others for a performance in McDermott’s living room, unique in theatrical history.
+Katharine Cornell and her producer husband, Guthrie McClintic, brought the farcical comedy, Captain Carvallo, to his Bratenahl home.
+On December 22, 1950, a fleet of taxis pulled up to 10311 Lake Shore Boulevard bringing Cornell, McClintic, Sir Cedric Hardwicke, Nigel Bruce, John Buckmaster, Robert Emhardt, Hope Cameron, and others for a private performance in McDermott’s living room, unique in theatrical history.

 Bill wrote hundreds of columns.
 The one that brought the greatest uproar was one in which he questioned the genius of Arthur Godfrey.
 The second most popular in terms of the volume of mail it provoked was about his dog, Gyp.
 According to Eva, his best column was one he wrote on New Year’s Day in 1936.
 It was a newspaperman’s prayer.
 She choked up inside when she read it.

-Brooks Atkinson, in his book “Once Around the Sun,” said in part, “Everyone feels a little brighter and more comfortable when Bill is around, for he is interested in everything, takes time to mull it over and comes up invariably with wise and generous conclusions.
+Brooks Atkinson, in his book Once Around the Sun, said in part, “Everyone feels a little brighter and more comfortable when Bill is around, for he is interested in everything, takes time to mull it over, and comes up invariably with wise and generous conclusions.
 The presence of one man like that would be reason enough to live in Cleveland. . .”